juholeht/decentralized-marketplace/README.md

 # decentralized-marketplace
-Final project for Consensys Academy Developer Bootcamp 2019
+Final project for Consensys Academy Developer Bootcamp 2019.

+Main focus of the project is in Smart contract implementation.
+UI is there just to show how to integrate it with smart contracts.

 ## Introduction: